mcbadlon31/CHM172-Reaction-Dynamics/docs/Student_Guide_Group_4.md

     *   **Result**: The reactive fraction is essentially `0.0`.
     *   **Action**: Move the Temperature slider.
 How hot do you have to get before the fraction reaches even 0.001% ($10^{-5}$)?
     *   **Answer**: You probably need T > 2000 K.

+> **✅ Expected Outcome**: At 2000K, exp(-Ea/RT) ≈ 10⁻⁸.
+At 4000K, it jumps to 10⁻⁴.
+This exponential sensitivity is why combustion chemistry is so temperature-critical.

 3.  **Insight**: This is good!
 If this reaction happened at 300K, our atmosphere (O2 + N2) would slowly turn into nitric acid oceans.
 The high barrier protects life on Earth.

 ### 📘 Notebook 03: Transition State Theory